python/cpython/Doc/library/doctest.rst

    Optional argument *setUp* specifies a set-up function for the test suite.
    This is called before running the tests in each file.
 The *setUp* function will be passed a :class:`DocTest` object.
-The setUp function can access the test globals as the *globs* attribute of the test passed.
+The *setUp* function can access the test globals as the *globs* attribute of the test passed.

    Optional argument *tearDown* specifies a tear-down function for the test suite.
 This is called after running the tests in each file.
 The *tearDown* function will be passed a :class:`DocTest` object.
-The setUp function can access the test globals as the *globs* attribute of the test passed.
+The *tearDown* function can access the test globals as the *globs* attribute of the test passed.

    Optional argument *globs* is a dictionary containing the initial global